-Current Transformers detect electric currents in circuits to generate signals proportional to that current.
-The signals can be displayed, measured or stored for further analysis.
+A Current Transformer detects electric currents in circuits to generate signals proportional to that current and the signals can be displayed, measured or stored for further analysis.
 Current sensors will measure AC and DC current.
 While the physical principles are the same, the details of a “current” sensor compared with a voltage transformer will differ owing to different requirements of the application.
 Shop now and see our wide ranges of current sensing and voltage sensing products.

 Current Transformers are of two main types, open or closed loop.
 The open-loop transformers measure AC and DC currents and provide electrical isolation between the circuit being measured and the output of the sensor (the primary current is measured without electrical contact with the primary circuit, providing galvanic isolation).
 Open loop current transformers are usually preferred in battery-powered circuits for their low power needs and small footprint features.
 Open-loop current transformers are also typically cheaper than closed loop CT’s.

 - Hall Effect – Hall Effect current transformer devices have a core, Hall Effect device and signal conditioning circuitry.
 When the Hall device is exposed to magnetic field from the core it produces a potential difference which can be measured and amplified.
 Current transformer work when a current conductor passes through a magnetically permeable core that concentrates the conductors magnetic field.

 - Inductive – This type of current transformer uses coils which current-carrying wires pass.
 Making power that is proportional to the current flow in the coil.
 The current flow then can be measured or transformed.

 - Magnetoresistive – The property of certain materials changes the value of its resistance when a current flows through the plate.
 When currents flow for a longer distance, resistance is increased and decreased at the shorter distance.